dataCobra/hugo-vitae/README.md

 **nodate(bool)**

 Hide the publish date of the page.
 Useful for about pages or pages required for legal reasons.

+**image(string)**

+Add an image with /path/to/img to your post.
+If the path of the image in the hugo site directoy is /static/img/picture.jpg, the correct path for the front matter is /img/picture.jpg.

+**imagetext(string)**

+This is the alternate text for the image that could be added via image front matter.

 ## Credits